mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 So to determine if the hash matches the target, we just need to scale the target by $$B^n$$, before comparing them.

 Why is this an improvment?
 While we (paradoxically) actually have to compute more multiplications, we have gained something, namely that the multiplications can now all be issued at the same time.
 To illustrate this, let's consider the non-SIMD case.
 I've grouped instructions at the earliest cycle where they could execute.
 In practice, they will probably execute later, when an execution port becomes available.
 Values in registers are represented by diamonds.
+As before, I've highlighted the chain dependency:

 ![df02](/assets/images/rabin-karp/dataflow02.jpg){: width="100%" }